kubewarden/docs/src/quick-start.md

 Error from server: error when creating "STDIN": admission webhook "privileged-pods.kubewarden.admission" denied the request: User 'minikube-user' cannot schedule privileged containers
 ```

 > **NOTE:** both examples didn't define a `namespace`, which means the `default` namespace was the target.
-However, has you could see in the second example, the policy was still applied.
-As stated above, this is due to the scope being cluster-wide and not targetting a specific namespace.
+However, as you could see in the second example, the policy was still applied.
+As stated above, this is due to the scope being cluster-wide and not targeting a specific namespace.

 ## Uninstall